The stand mixers of today are so much more than mere mixing tools. These machines have evolved into multi-tasking marvels.

-This brings us to the third best mixer for the meat grinder attachment.
+This brings us to the third-best mixer for the meat grinder attachment.
 This is the largest residential mixer that is actually preferred by home bakers who bake a lot or feed a large family.
-While the KitchenAid Professional 600 Series has a strong motor that offers 575 watts of power, it will create is noticeable less torque than the models mentioned above.
+While the KitchenAid Professional 600 Series has a strong motor that offers 575 watts of power, it will create noticeable less torque than the models mentioned above.

 Nevertheless, at full capacity, you can grind most meats and even crush nuts and tubers with ease.

 Artisan 5 Series

 The Artisan 5 is the most popular KitchenAid model for home bakers.
 This is my personal favorite tilt-head mixer, it’s more powerful than the Classic model and has a large capacity bowl than the Artisan Mini.